 Bridge Funding Award: Request for Proposals

-The American Association of Obstetricians and Gynecologists Foundation (AAOGF) is pleased to announce that the foundation is currently seeking applications for bridge grants.
+The American Association of Obstetricians and Gynecologists Foundation (AAOGF) is pleased to announce that it is currently seeking applications for bridge grants.
 These awards are made possible with generous support from the American Board of Obstetrics and Gynecology (ABOG) Education Foundation and the American College of Obstetricians and Gynecologists (ACOG).
-The AAOGF Bridge Funding Award is designed to stabilize research programs of promising physician scientists in obstetrics and gynecology who have not been successful in obtaining independent research funding, or who have a temporary lapse in funding.
-This award will be for a one-year period from July 1, 2022 to June 30 2023.
+The AAOGF Bridge Funding Award is designed to stabilize research programs of promising physician scientists in obstetrics and gynecology who have not been successful in obtaining independent research funding or who have a temporary lapse in funding.
+This award will be for a one-year period from July 1, 2023 to June 30 2024.

 Successful candidates must agree to provide a progress and financial report, and attend an annual research retreat sponsored by AAOGF during the period of the award and immediately following the conclusion of the award.
 Successful candidates must also agree to respond to periodic requests for information regarding their career development.

-Potential applicants should send the application materials electronically to Shelby Smiley at firstname.lastname@example.org.
-Deadline May 1, 2022.
+Potential applicants should send the application materials electronically by May 1, 2023 to

 Inquiries regarding this RFP should be directed to Shelby Smiley, AAOGF Administrative Director.